Draft Freedom of Expression Statement frequently asked questions

 What does the Education and Training Act Amendment Bill (No. 2) require of universities?

-2. Universities should actively foster an environment where ideas can be challenged, controversial issues can be discussed, and diverse opinions can be expressed, in a respectful manner consistent with any statute made by the university
+- Universities should actively foster an environment where ideas can be challenged, controversial issues can be discussed, and diverse opinions can be expressed

-4. Universities should not take positions on matters that do not directly concern their role or functions
+- Universities, as institutions, should not take public positions on matters that do not directly concern their role or functions

-7. Universities should not deny the use of university premises by an invited speaker because of that speaker’s ideas or opinions
+- Universities should provide a platform for invited speakers of diverse viewpoints, and should not deny the use of university premises by an invited speaker because of that speaker’s ideas or opinions (invited speaker means a speaker invited by staff or any student association or student club of the university).

 What is the difference between an institutional policy on freedom of expression, like the drafts previously proposed, and a statement?